Church of the Firstborn (Morrisite): Teachings

 Under the title The Spirit Prevails, a collection of Joseph Morris's "Revelations, Articles, and Letters" was published by George S. Dove & Company in 1886, twenty-four years after Morris's death.
 The revelations were recorded between 1857 and 1862 and were sacred scripture for Morris's followers.

 Like most Latter Day Saint denominations, the Church of the Firstborn taught that Joseph Smith was a prophet of God.
 The church taught that Smith's rightful successor after he died was James Strang and that Strang was succeeded by Joseph Morris.

 What set the Church of the Firstborn apart from the majority of Latter Day Saint sects was its belief in reincarnation.
 Called "baby resurrection" by the church, Morris and Williams taught that reincarnation was taught by Joseph Smith and that most other Latter Day Saint sects were in apostasy for rejecting those teachings.
 Each of the successive leaders of the church was believed to be the reincarnation of a significant prophet of old, with Joseph Smith being the reincarnation of Mormon and the Apostle Paul, Joseph Morris the reincarnation of Moses, and George Williams was the reincarnation of Cainan.

 Morris prophesied that Jesus would be reincarnated and born to an Arab in Jerusalem in 1909, and some have identified Dr. Dahesh as the fulfilment of that prophecy.

 The Church of the Firstborn rejected other teachings of Brigham Young and the LDS Church, including plural marriage and the temple ordinances.

 Leland Jensen

-One of Williams' prophesies was that Deer Lodge, Montana would be the site of the Second Coming of Christ.
-This prophecy was discovered by leaders of the small apocalyptic cult founded by Leland Jensen and was considered a confirmation of Jensen's prophetic calling.
+One of Williams' prophesies was that Deer Lodge, Montana, would be the site of the Second Coming of Christ.
+This prophecy was discovered by leaders of the small Baháʼí Faith apocalyptic cult founded by Leland Jensen and was considered a confirmation of Jensen's prophetic calling.
 Jensen taught that the Montana State Prison in Deer Lodge, where he had been incarcerated, was actually Ezekiel's Temple.